veselamanolova/WebChat/README.md

 ## Features
 - User register and login
 - User profile
+- Real-time messaging:
   - Individual chatting
   - Chat in one group for all users
   - Individual chat groups
 - History of the messages + Search
 - Responsive design